 Each trail has multiple checkpoints along the way, which will be staffed by event volunteers for the entirety of the event.
 Basic provisions including cold and hot water, toilets, and first aid are always available at each checkpoint.
 Some checkpoints will have additional facilities or resources including basic food provisions and/or support crew access.
 You will receive all the details of checkpoint operations, including closing times, in your map book and in the final safety briefing prior to the event.
 Some of the trails may have bush checkpoints where due to their ‘deep in the bush’ location’ they are more remote and there is no support crew access available.
 The bush checkpoints will have first aid, toilets, basic food provisions as well as hot and cold water available.

-The average time teams take to walk is 12-16 hours for sub-100km, and 28-32 hours to complete 100km.
+The average time teams take to complete our 100km trail is 28-32 hours.
 However, each team’s time will vary depending on their speed and goals.
 Oxfam Trailwalker legend, Christopher Turner, developed the Team Time Calculator to plan his team’s event and has shared it with us.
 Use this Team Calculator to work out how long each section should take you, to plan your rest stops with your support crew and to estimate your finishing time.

 We firmly believe anyone with the right training, preparation, attitude and commitment can complete Oxfam Trailwalker.
 Of course, you should consult your doctor or specialist for the right advice relative to your personal fitness level and health.

 We do our very best to keep you up to date on the latest trail conditions with blogs, Facebook posts and via email.
 However before heading out on the trail please visit the Australian Bureau of Meteorology and the national parks website in your state for any important updates.
 If you are out training on the trail and you notice something amiss (ie fallen trees, swollen creeks, landslides), please call or email us to let us know.